-The car will be based on engineering shared with Italy's Fiat, Chrysler's parent company.
+The Dart is based on engineering shared with Italy's Fiat, Chrysler's parent company.

-The car will be built in Chrysler's Belvidere, Ill., factory.
-Fuel economy and pricing information for the car are not yet available.
-It will go on sale in the first half of next year.
+It will be built in Chrysler's Belvidere, Ill., factory.
+It will go on sale with a base price of $15,995.

-The Dart will be adapted from the Alfa Romeo Giulietta sold in Europe, but it's wider and longer to better suit American tastes.
+The Dart is adapted from the Alfa Romeo Giulietta sold in Europe, but it's wider and longer to better suit American tastes.

 It will be available with three engine choices: 2.0-liter and 2.4-liter 4-cylinder engines and a 1.4-liter turbocharged engine.